KwameNtaadu007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This command prints the first lines of a file: head file1 This command prints the third line of a file with a pipe: head -3 file1 | -1 file1 Creating a file with character complicated name
+This command writes into the file ls_cwd_content the result of the command ls -la